 We bring up data aggregators frequently because, in this digital day and age, a business won’t reach its full potential unless its information is being properly circulated.
 Data aggregators offer unmatched visibility.

 Neustar/Localeze can instantly submit data to 90 search platforms, mobile apps, directories, navigation services, and other sites.
-Acxiom is more locally focused, distributing submitted data to 75 local search companies on top of search engines and distribution partners.
+Foursquare, once a popular social site, has entered the data aggregator game with many distribution partners vying for more attention.
 Infogroup provides businesses with the opportunity to go above and beyond with their listings, sending information further to navigation and mobile industries, too.
 Lastly, Factual is the most location-minded directory.
 It’s available in more than 50 countries and submits to mobile systems as soon as any information changes.
 Currently, Factual maintains data for 100 million local businesses.

 All of the data aggregators prioritize correct data and go to extensive lengths to verify listings.
 Utilizing them for local citation listings is the way to go.
 If you’re looking at listing management company that doesn’t utilize data aggregators, look for a better service.